Biographies Characteristics Analysis

 18. The name of which state coincides with the name of the headdress?
 (Panama.)

-24. Home of football and basketball.
+24. The birthplace of football and basketball.
 (England.)

 29. The natural border between Europe and Asia is located on the territory of our country.
 Do you know where this border is?
 (Across the Ural Mountains.)